Healthcare at Home’s Business

 HaH has established a mandatory training framework, which supports our commitment to regulatory compliance, including Modern Slavery, Anti-bribery and Safeguarding.
-We expect all our workers to have an awareness of our Policies and to complete mandatory training which is actively monitored.
+We require all our workers to have an awareness of our Policies and complete the mandatory training which is actively monitored.

-HaH will continue to provide adequate resources, training and investment to ensure the successful application of this statement and that the work undertaken is proportionate to the risks in relation to our supply chain.
+HaH will continue to provide adequate resources, training and investment to ensure the successful application of this statement, and the work undertaken is proportionate to the risks in relation to our supply chain.

-This statement has been approved by the Boards of Healthcare at Home Ltd and Halcyon Topco Limited and is signed on their behalf.
+This statement has been approved by the Boards of Healthcare at Home Ltd and Halcyon Topco Limited.

 Chief Executive Officer